liamnewmarch/liamnewmarch.co.uk/content/posts/input-range-angular.md

 ---
-$title: Using range inputs with Angular
+$title@: Using range inputs with Angular
 published: 2015-04-07
 ---